 Tingling and numbness in your hands (carpal tunnel syndrome)

-Carpal tunnel syndrome affects up to 60 per cent of women during pregnancy.
-Tingling and numbness in your hands during pregnancy is caused by compression of the median nerve due to an increase in the tissue fluids during pregnancy.
+Carpal tunnel syndrome – tingling and numbness in your hands – affects up to 60 per cent of women during pregnancy.
+It is caused by compression of the median nerve due to an increase in the tissue fluids during pregnancy.

 Carpal tunnel syndrome may be mild, intermittently painful, or severe, which may cause partial paralysis of the thumb or loss of sensation.
 Symptoms usually resolve on their own soon after birth.